jlengstorf/code.lengstorf.com/content/blog/deploy-ssl-node-to-digitalocean.md

     Look at that sexy green lock!
 {{< /amp-img >}}

-The configuration steps get pretty mind-numbing toward the end, but there's a huge payoff: we can now bask in the glory of a server that took less than 20 minutes to set up, costs $5/month, and —  as a bonus — gets [an A+ for SSL security](https://www.ssllabs.com/ssltest/index.html).
+The configuration steps get pretty mind-numbing toward the end, but there's a huge payoff: we can now bask in the glory of a server that took about 30 minutes to set up, costs $5/month, and —  as a bonus — gets [an A+ for SSL security](https://www.ssllabs.com/ssltest/index.html).

 {{< amp-img src="/images/nodejs-ssl-deploy-08.jpg" >}}
     Our app's SSL rating.
 {{< /amp-img >}}

-Not bad for 20 minutes' worth of setup, right?
+Not bad for 30 minutes' worth of setup, right?

 ## Additional Resources